 Invicta Health were successful in a bid to pilot a scheme to develop the Clinical Pharmacist role within Primary Care.
 The Wave 1 Pilot commenced in 2016/2017 and consisted of a structured 18-month programme run by the Centre for Pharmacy Postgraduate Education.
-Working with several practices in the South Kent Coast area, the pilot proved a success and a bid to run a wave 2 pilot was submitted and was awarded to Invicta Health which will commence in 2017/2018.
+Following our success, we are now working with West Kent CCG and DGS CCG to implement wave two and three bids.

 Clinical pharmacists work as part of the general practice team by providing expertise on day-to-day medicine issues and consultations with patients directly.
 They are responsible for the care management of patients with chronic diseases and undertake clinical medication reviews to proactively manage people with complex polypharmacy, for example patients with long term conditions, to make sure the medication they need is kept up to date.
 This includes ensuring that patients who use regular medication, such as patients with asthma and hypertension (high blood pressure) are using their medicines properly and at the appropriate doses.
 It also includes ensuring that patients who have experienced a change in their health receive the right medication for their needs, for example patients receiving end of life care.
 The clinical pharmacists are also able to spend time with patients to step down or stop their medication, as clinically appropriate.